Custom taxonomy lets you organize your custom post types. It’s like categories and tags for posts, but used for any custom type that you define.

 - Slug – property-type

-2. Choose your visibility
+2. Choose the visibility of the custom taxonomy

 3. Select Post Types